slr71/notes/dnd/dragonlance.md

 We sail around the point and moor near the mouth of Deepdraught Canyon, camp overnight, then embark.
 The wasteland seems to go on forever.

+## February 3, 2024

+We defeat most of the enemies, and Akhviri, a black dragon arrives and asks for an item, which is in a chest.
+We manage to open the chest first and take the item, a golden dragon egg.
+We put the dragon egg in the bag of holding, close the chest, and wake Zirok to hand the chest to the dragon.
+The dragon kills Zirok and flies away.

+The three elves we save tell us that the fourth elf was taken to Sunward Forrtress, which is a pre cataclysm shrine to Sirrion.
+It is said to allow worshipers to commune with Sirrion's greatest flame, the sun.